-Once she said-"I feel the soul in the nerves, which I now see quite clearly.
+Once she said-" I feel the soul in the nerves, which I now see quite clearly.
 But I must know, with certainty, whether the soul only hovers over the nerves, and what happens to the nerves after death."
-After looking more deeply into herself, she said-"The soul continues to live with the spirit, and creates around it an ethereal form."
+After looking more deeply into herself, she said-" The soul continues to live with the spirit, and creates around it an ethereal form."

-She said that the magnetic dream had some

-resemblance to the sleep-waking state, and was, therefore, not without its significance; but it proceeded more from the brain.
-When awaking from this state, she remembered what she had dreamt-which was not the case in the half-waking, or clear-seeing state.
-She often spoke out, and related her dream, whilst it was passing through her brain, sometimes in verse, and sometimes dramatically.
-She distinguished these dreams from those of natural sleep, by their being more regular and distinct.
-She could not be awakened from them; but, if they were naturally interrupted, the dream was resumed the next night, exactly at the point at which it had been broken off.
+She said that the magnetic dream had some resemblance to the sleep-waking state, and was, therefore, not without its significance; but it proceeded more from the brain.
+When awaking from this state, she remembered what she had dreamtwhich was not the case in the half-waking, or clear-seeing state.
+She often spoke out, and related her dream, whilst it was passing through her brain, sometimes in verse, and sometimes dramatically.\ She distinguished these dreams from those of natural sleep, by their being more regular and distinct.
+She could not be awakened from them; but, if they were interrupted, the dream was resumed the next night. exactly at the point at which it had been broken off.

-Mrs. H-- said "that the sleep-waking state is the life and act of the inner-man, and contains in itself a proof of a future existence, and of re-union after death.
-It is the internal activity of man which is unawakened in persons in their normal condition, and which is whelly asleep in those whose life is centered altogether in the brain, who, being uncenscious of their sympathetic life, never listen to its voice; though, if man considered rightly, he would find this his true guide.
-The sleep-waking produced by magnetic passes is a sure remedy-for, in clairvoyance, the inner-man steps forward and inspects the outer, which is not the case either in sleep or dreaming.
+Mrs. H-- said " that the sleep-waking state is the life and act of the inner-man, and contains in itself a proof of a future existence, and of re-union after death. is the internal activity of man which is unawakened in persons in their normal condition, and which is wholly asleep in those whose life is centered altogether in the brain, who, being unconscious of their sympathetic life, never listen to its voice; though, if man considered rightly, he would find this his true guide.
+The sleepwaking produced by magnetic passes is a sure remedy-for, in clairvoyance, the inner-man steps forward and inspects the outer, which is not the case either in sleep or dreaming.
 Clairvoyance is a state of the most perfect vigilance, because then the inner spiritual man is disentangled and set free from the body.
-I would rather, therefore, denominate sleep-waking the coming forward of the inner-man, or the spiritual growth of man.
-At these moments the spirit is quite free and able to separate itself from the soul and body, and go where it will, like a flash of lightning.
+I would rather, therefore, denominate sleep-waking the coming forward of the inner-man, or

+Mrs. H-- made a great many verses; but, as they are not poetical in the original, and would be still less so translated, we omit them.-TRANSLATOR. the spiritual growth of man.
+At these moments the spirit is quite free and able to separate itself from the soul and body. and go where it will, like a flash of lightning.
 The sleep-waker is then incapable of any ungodly act; though his soul be impure, he can neither lie nor deceive.
-I should call this the third stage of clear-seeing.
+I should call this the third stage of clearseeing.
 In the second stage, which is inferior, the soul and spirit come forth together-not the spirit alone, as in the former.
-There is a still inferior state, in which the soul unites itself with the spirit; and, as no soul is quite pure, the seeing is here imperfect.
+There is a still inferior state, in which the soul unites itself with the spirit ; and, as no soul is quite pure, the seeing is here imperfect.
 The lowest stage of all may be considered as an excited condition of the nervous system, and is a state which appears more or less in ordinary life.
-It resembles that prophetic power that some men, doubtless, are endowed with; but, in the case of a sleep-waker, the faculty is stronger, and more regular.
+It resembles that prophetic power that some men, doubtless, are endowed with; but, in the case of a sleep-waker, the faculty is stronger and more regular.